 Immunisation is the best way to prevent mumps.

 In the event of a mumps outbreak, children and adults born since 1981 who are a contact of a mumps case and who are unimmunised or do not have evidence of immunity against mumps are advised NOT to attend early childhood services, school or public places for 25 days after their last contact with the infected person.

 The mumps vaccine was introduced in New Zealand in 1990 as part of the combined measles, mumps, rubella (MMR) vaccine.
 The combined measles, mumps, rubella vaccine is the only vaccine available in New Zealand to prevent mumps.
 The vaccine currently being used is called Priorix®.

 The MMR vaccine contains weakened live measles, mumps and rubella viruses.
 Two doses of MMR vaccine are recommended from 12 months of age, at least four weeks apart.

 After the first dose of MMR vaccine, 69–81 people out of 100 will be protected from mumps.
 After a second dose of MMR vaccine around 85% will be protected.

 The risk of the MMR vaccine causing serious harm is extremely rare.
 Immunisation against mumps is considerably safer than getting the disease.
 A table comparing the effects of mumps with vaccine responses is on page two.

 There is no evidence that the MMR vaccine causes autism.
 Extensive research conducted into whether the MMR vaccine contributes to the development of autism has not shown a link.
-More detailed information is available on our website.

 From 1 October 2020, the first dose of the MMR vaccine is due at 12 months of age and the second at 15 months of age.